-In response to political questioning and regulatory policy debate, the ATO adopted several measures intended to make it more open and sensitive to the concerns of taxpayers.
+In response to political questioning and regulatory policy debate, the Tax Office adopted several measures intended to make it more open to and sensitive of the concerns of taxpayers.
 The most important of these measures, unquestionably, was its decision to develop and implement a program of responsive regulation for tax administration.
-This took the form of the ATO Compliance Model, which the Commissioner of Taxation publicly announced on 22 April 1998 (see Braithwaite, Chapter 1, this volume for further description of the Compliance Model).
-In the weeks preceding the announcement, face-to-face training sessions were conducted for all senior ATO staff to explain the Compliance Model, and in September 1998, a team of four ATO staff was established to raise awareness and understanding of it for all ATO personnel.
-As a member of this team, the senior author helped conduct formal training throughout the ATO for a twelve month period.
-Eventually, approximately 3000 ATO staff received face-to-face training in the Compliance Model by this team.
+This took the form of the ATO Compliance Model, which the Commissioner of Taxation publicly announced on 22 April 1998 (see also Centre for Tax System Integrity Working Papers 15 and 28).
+In the weeks preceding the announcement, face-to-face training sessions were conducted for all senior Tax Office staff to explain the Compliance Model, and in September 1998, a team of four Tax Office staff was established to raise awareness and understanding of it for all Tax Office personnel.
+As a member of this team, the senior author helped conduct formal training throughout the Tax Office for a twelve-month period.
+Eventually, approximately 3000 Tax Office staff received face-to-face training in the Compliance Model by this team.

-Objectives and Method
+Objectives and materials

-Although environmental pressures of the kind sketched here may help to create policy change in organisations, often they are not sufficient to ensure these will be institutionalised and become significant constraints on organisational direction and decision-making (Mitchell and Larsen, 1987).
-As Douglas (1986, p.
-45) has noted, the 'entrenching of an idea is a social process', the outcome of which may be unpredictable.
-In the remainder of this chapter we examine some of the early challenges that adoption of the ATO Compliance Model posed for field level ATO staff whose work brings them into contact with taxpayers.
+Although environmental pressures of the kind sketched here may help to create policy change in organisations, often they are not sufficient to ensure these will be institutionalised and become significant constraints on organisational direction and decision making (Mitchell & Larsen, 1987).
+As Douglas (1986:45) has noted, the 'entrenching of an idea is a social process', the outcome of which may be unpredictable.
+In the remainder of this paper we examine some of the early challenges that adoption of the ATO Compliance Model posed for field-level Tax Office staff whose work brings them into contact with taxpayers.

-Between December 1998 and July 1999, the senior author conducted semistructured telephone interviews with a sample of ATO staff who had completed the Compliance Model training course.
-These interviews explored the attitudes and perceptions of ATO staff towards the Compliance Model in the nine to eighteen month period following its introduction.
+Between December 1998 and July 1999, the senior author conducted semi-structured telephone interviews with a sample of Tax Office staff who had completed the Compliance Model training course.
+These interviews explored the attitudes and perceptions of Tax Office staff towards the Compliance Model in the nine to eighteen month period following its introduction.
 They also explored the degree to which the Compliance Model and its underlying assumptions were gaining acceptance and use within the organisation.
-More specifically, answers were sought to the questions: (a) did staff see the Compliance Model as relevant to taxation administration generally and to their work in particular?; (b) were staff using its principles in their work, and did they think it was finding acceptance in the organisation?; (c) what changes, if any, had they seen in staff perspectives and practices?; and (d) what are some apparent sources of both support for, and resistance to, use of the Compliance Model?
+More specifically, answers were sought to the questions:

+- did staff see the Compliance Model as relevant to taxation administration generally and to their work in particular? - were staff using its principles in their work, and did they think it was finding acceptance in the organisation? - what changes, if any, had they seen in staff perspectives and practices? - what are some apparent sources of both support for, and resistance to, use of the Compliance Model?

 Time was made also to pursue the concerns and contributions of respondents.
 Some shared their doubts about the Model, others recounted success using it, and several pointed to aspects of the organisation which hindered its acceptance and efficacy.
-Others shared stories of counterproductive behaviour in past years by ATO staff which they now recognised as being contrary to the principles of the Compliance Model.
+Others shared stories of counter-productive behaviour in past years by Tax Office staff which they now recognised as being contrary to the principles of the Compliance Model.
 The interviews ranged from 10 minutes to approximately one and a half hours, with an average of about half an hour.

 During and immediately following the interviews, the senior author took notes on responses to questions and other information volunteered by the respondents.